 Whilst the streets of San Francisco might seem a long way from those of Sydney, modern means of business, commerce, and trade mean that an ever-increasing number of people are frequently engaged in cross-border dealings that, in effect, drastically reduce the distance between the two nations.

 However, if things were to turn awry in such activities, many Australians may not have considered the serious possibility that they could, without ever setting foot on American shores, be extradited to the United States to face criminal charges.

-Could an Australian be surrendered to the United States without having physically visited its territory?
+Could an Australian be surrendered to the US without having visited its territory?

 The short answer